 Residence Hall Guest Policy

 - Residents may not have an overnight guest for more than three nights in a seven-day period.
 In addition, residents may host overnight guests no more than six nights per calendar month.
-This includes other Post University residents and outside guests.

-- Hosts must accompany guests at all times.
+- Hosts must always accompany guests.

-- There is a no-guest policy in effect during 24-hour quiet hours (this includes, but is not limited to, final examinations and all Post University academic breaks).
+- There is a no guest policy in effect during 24-hour quiet hours (this includes, but is not limited to, final examinations and all Post University academic breaks).

 Find Your Program